JJohan-work/PizzaPizza/README.md

 * * *

 ## Description
-  Custom make a pizza and add ingredients.
-Upon checkout get a price calculated from size and toppings.
+  Custom make pizzas and add ingredients.Add as many Pizzas as you want.
+Upon checkout get a price calculated from size, crust, dough flavor, sauce and toppings.

 * * *